mui/material-ui/docs/data/joy/components/select/select.md

 ### Field

-Use the `FormLabel` component to add a label to the select component.
+Use the `FormControl` and `FormLabel` components to add a label to the select instance.
+The `FormHelperText` is optional if you want to add a description to the select instance.
-Make sure to provide an appropriate `aria-label` and an id to the button's `aria-describedby`.

 {{"demo": "SelectFieldDemo.js"}}